browserengineering/book/book/chrome.md

         self.load("https://browser.engineering/")
 ```

+That's an appropriate "new tab" page, don't you think?
+Anyway, you
-Now you should be able to load multiple tabs, scroll and click around
+should now be able to load multiple tabs, scroll and click around them
-them independently, and switch tabs whenever you want.
+independently, and switch tabs by clicking on them.

 Navigation history
 ==================

 Now that we are navigating between pages all the time, it's easy to
 get a little lost and forget what web page you're looking at.
+Browsers
-Browsers solve this issue with an address bar that shows the URL.
+solve this issue with an address bar that shows the current URL.
+Let's
-Let's implement a little address bar ourselves.
-The URL it shows is
+implement a little address bar ourselves:
-the one for the currently-active tab:

 ``` {.python}
 class Browser: